One head is better than two: a polynomial restriction for propositional definite Horn forgetting: The order and the algorithm

 If $d$ is also to be forgotten, it branches again to replace it with either $c$ or $b$.
 To forget $c$ it branches once again in each of the four deterministic branches, making them eight.
 This behavior can be observed on the first formula of the {\tt singlehead.py} test file of the {\tt forget-fork.py} program, which implements the replacing algorithm for forgetting~\cite{libe-20-a}.
 The version of this formula with $n$ variables requires $O(2^n)$ branches.

-This is not the case for the following formula, which is single-head and equivalent to the previous as shown by the {\tt chain.py} test file of the {\tt singlehead.py} program.
+This is not the case for the following formula, which is single-head and equivalent to the previous.
+It is in the {\tt chain.py} test file of the {\tt singlehead.py} program.

 \begingroup\makeatletter\ifx\SetFigFont\undefined \gdef\SetFigFont#1#2#3#4#5{ \reset@font\fontsize{#1}{#2pt} \fontfamily{#3}\fontseries{#4}\fontshape{#5} \selectfont} \fi\endgroup

 \nop{ a --> b --> c --> d --> e --> f }